 It is not always possible to relieve ADPKD-related chronic pain entirely.
 A variety of approaches with different healthcare professionals (a multi-disciplinary approach) is often necessary for the management of severe chronic pain.
 This can include specialised physiotherapy, psychological approaches, and careful medication use, and should be tailored for you individually and your situation.
 Occasionally, surgery to remove kidney or liver cysts can be performed for very persistent (intractable) chronic pain.
 However, these are high-risk procedures and there is no guarantee that they will relieve pain satisfactorily in all patients.
 So, such operations are not usually recommended solely for the management of pain.

 Causes of ADPKD-related pain

-In people with ADPKD, sudden or acute pain is most likely to be caused by:
+In people with ADPKD, acute (short-term) pain is most likely to be caused by: